 While it is important to investigate methods that assess the relevance of concepts in hidden layer computations within a given candidate pool, it is equally, if not more, vital to thoughtfully design this pool.
-Neglecting this aspect could result in overlooking crucial concepts essential for gaining insights into hidden layer computations.
-Our approach offers a way to integrate rich background knowledge and extract meaningful concepts from it.
+Neglecting this aspect could result in - (a) missing domain-critical concepts essential for gaining insights into hidden layer computations and (b) introducing noisy or ambiguous concepts that can lead to spurious activations and misleading explanations.
+Our ontology-driven approach mitigates both risks by integrating rich background knowledge and extract meaningful concepts from it.

-Our focus on dense layer activations, while providing valuable insights, represents only a part of what the deep representation encodes.
+50 Our focus on dense layer activations, while providing valuable insights, represents only a part of what the deep 51 representation encodes.
 The dense layer likely relates to clear-cut concepts that separate output classes, aligning well with our goal of identifying high-level, interpretable concepts.
 However, these concepts are influenced by com-binations of features from previous layers.
 This limitation underscores the complex nature of deep neural networks, where concepts identified at the dense layer result from hierarchical feature compositions throughout the network.
 While our method offers meaningful insights into these high-level concepts, it may not fully capture the nuanced feature interactions in earlier layers.
 Nonetheless, focusing on the dense layer allows us to extract concepts more directly relevant to the network's final decision-making process, balancing interpretability with the complexity of internal representations.
-Future work could explore extending our method to analyze concept formation across multiple layers, potentially revealing a more comprehensive picture of the network's decision-making process.
-One drawback of utilizing Concept Induction (and GPT-4) is its dependency on object annotations, which serve as data points in the background knowledge.
-In contrast, CLIP-Dissect operates without the need for labels and can function with any provided set of images.
+Future work could explore extending our method to analyze concept formation across mul-tiple layers, potentially revealing a more comprehensive picture of the network's decision-making process.